Skip to content

 Mask Volume

 Mask volume has a lot to do with picking the right mask for you.
 Generally, a low volume mask is the best option for most diving.
-Low volume masks have several benefits for divers.
-The biggest benefit is that we have to equalize the mask with less air from our lungs.
-If you do not equalize your mask as you dive deeper you will experience mask squeeze.
+They have several benefits for divers.
+The biggest benefit of a low volume mask is that we can use less air to equalize it.
+If you do not equalize your mask as you dive deeper, you will experience mask squeeze.
 Mask squeeze is when the reduced airspace in your mask sucks on your face.
-Mild cases just result in temporary mid discomfort.
-In extreme cases you can have burst blood vessels in your eyes that will terrify your friends and family.
-Low volume masks reduce the amount of air you need to supply to your mask to prevent this issue form occurring.
+Mild cases just result in temporary discomfort, but in extreme cases you can have a very tight pain and the mask can burst blood vessels in your eyes which will terrify your friends and family.
+Low volume masks reduce the amount of air you need to supply to your mask to prevent this issue form occurring, which helps with your breath hold.

 Another benefit to low volume masks is greater peripheral vision.
-Many diver believe that having a higher volume mask results in a greater range of vision.
-This is not true.
-The further away the lenses of your mask the more of a tunnel effect you have from your point of view.
-Low volume mask bring the lenses closer to your eyes to reduce volume.
-This does provide a greater peripheral vision compared to larger volume masks.
+The further away the lenses of your mask, the more of a tunnel effect you have from your point of view.
+Low volume masks bring the lenses closer to your eyes to reduce volume, which provides a greater peripheral vision compared to larger volume masks.

 Types of Lenses